| The

 on the right).
 All three children attempt to complete the addition

-of their elephant body-part before the person in the middle
+of their animal body-part before the person who is "it"

 stops counting.
-The child who takes the longest or does the
+The player who takes the longest or does the

 quickly select and point to another child while calling out